 The reviews are mediocre and the buzz is fairly negative, but it is just so buzz-worthy.
 My favorite quote evokes my favorite female British author:

 “If Jane Austen (another bestselling female British author) came back to life and read this book, she would kill herself.”

 This from Dave Barry of Time.
 So the writing is poor and the plot lacking, but as everyone in marketing knows, sex sells.
 And sexy sex sells even more!

 But what really gets me going is the marketing of this brand.
 Like Rieva Lesonsky of American Express Open Forum, I only see branding lessons coming to life, not ridiculous characters and the demise of humanity as we know it.
-There have been 100 million books sold worldwide and it is one of the top selling books of all time – along with such illustrious titles as A Tale of Two Cities and The Lord of the Rings.
+There have been 100 million books sold worldwide and it is one of the top-selling books of all time – along with such illustrious titles as A Tale of Two Cities and The Lord of the Rings.
 (Sigh, again, with the demise of humanity as we know it.)
-Despite the fact that Christian Grey is probably every father’s worst nightmare and Ana is a poor excuse of a woman, this infographic by NeoMam Studios is so hilarious, it makes it all worth it!
+Despite the fact that Christian Grey is probably every father’s worst nightmare and Ana is a poor excuse for a woman, this infographic by NeoMam Studios is so hilarious, it makes it all worth it!

 But what can we learn from the frenzy?

 When you commit to marketing a brand, you can sell anything.

 - Original is not the same as New.
 The series started as a Twilight fan fiction e-book.
 The author did not really write anything new or interesting (really, the writing is the least of my worries at this point) but she did something magical and made it new.
 As if the world had never been bamboozled by charismatic bastards before.
 Takeaway: Tell a new story.